IBM/satellite-iot/README.md

 >> NOTE: We will be using watson studio, streams flow and streams services for this code pattern.
 Please follow below links to install respective services on Cloud Pak for Data. <br> [Watson Studio](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_latest/svc-welcome/wsl.html) <br>[Streams](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_latest/svc-welcome/streams.html)
 <br>[Streams Flows](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_latest/svc-welcome/stflows.html)

+- Alternatively, you can also install [Cloud pak for data on Red Hat Marketplace](https://marketplace.redhat.com/en-us/products/ibm-cloud-pak-for-data).
+>> NOTE: If you are installing from Red Hat Marketplace, make sure you have configure the openshift cluster correctly.
+More information [here](https://marketplace.redhat.com/en-us/documentation/clusters#register-openshift-cluster-with-red-hat-marketplace).

 ### 6. Deploy the IoT simulator application on Red Hat OpenShift cluster

->> NOTE: Since we dont have access to actual temperature sensors, we will be using an IoT Simulator for this code pattern.
+Since we don't have access to actual temperature sensors, we will be using an IoT Simulator for this code pattern.

 #### 6.1.
 Connect to the OpenShift cluster in your CLI